padix-key/kmer-article/article.typ

 In this case the multiplication with $|Omega|$ can be substituted with a fast bit shift operation
 #todo[cite].

+Note that @equation_decomposition only works for linear #kmers.
+Some algorithms in homology search use _spaced_ #kmers @Ma2002, which contains ignored positions.
+In this case @equation_naive can be still used.

 == Pseudorandom ordering
 In some scenarios the order of #kmer codes is relevant.
 For example minimizers @Roberts2004 select only the smallest #kmer from a window of #kmers.